jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 In the example above, the ``initialize()`` method (and all methods it calls) will execute in a *single execution*.
 The execution will make the request, wait for the request to return a response, and then parse that response and do something with it.

-To change the above example to use the asynchronous HTTP methods, we need to move all code that expects the the results into the response handler.
+To change the above example to use the asynchronous HTTP methods, we need to move all code that expects the results into the response handler.
 We cannot simply update the ``getSomeData()`` method to use asynchronous HTTP, because the code in ``initialize()`` following the call to ``getSomeData()`` assumes that the response has been received.

 Below is the updated code to use asynchronous HTTP requests.